What does Foster mean?

 Foster is a somewhat prominent first name for males (#923 out of 1220, Top 76%) and an even more prominent last name for both adults and children (#87 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Forest (#1335 the previous year) is the only other popular alternative form of Foster (#993 the previous year) listed in the Top 2000.
+Which version is better?with similar and related boy names.
+Forest (#1326 the previous year) is the only other popular alternative form of Foster (#1030 the previous year) listed in the Top 2000.
 Other forms, like Forester, are uncommon.
 These forms of Foster were at the apex of their popularity in the 1890s (usage of 0.1%) and are now much less popular, with versions like Foster falling out of fashion.